tc39/proposal-temporal/docs/instant.md

 instant = Temporal.Instant.from('2019-03-30T00:45Z');
 instant === Temporal.Instant.from(instant); // => true

-// Not enough information to denote a single point in time:
+// Not enough information to denote an exact time:
 /* WRONG */ instant = Temporal.Instant.from('2019-03-30'); // no time; throws
 /* WRONG */ instant = Temporal.Instant.from('2019-03-30T01:45'); // no time zone; throws
 /* WRONG */ instant = Temporal.Instant.from('2019-03031T02:45+01:00[Europe/Berlin]');